dmighty007/amber22_param/README.md

 # amber22_param

 After cloning this repo,
-do a Git-lfs fetch and pulling since large files are compressed and nedded to be pulled(Github way of dealing large files) In paramrudra terminal,
+do a Git-lfs fetch and pulling; since large files are compressed and needed to be pulled(Github way of dealing large files) In paramrudra terminal,
 ```
 spack load miniconda3@24.3.0